robe2037/tract_estimates_2000/README.md

 The processing pipeline uses data from the following sources:

-* Decennial data
+* Decennial census data
-  * 2000 SF1 at county and tract level
+  * 2000 Summary File (SF) 1 for counties and census blocks (DVR: we use block data from 2000 - we stopped using tracts, correct?)
-  * 2010 SF1 at county and tract level
+  * 2010 Summary File (SF) 1 for counties and census tracts
-* Intercensal data
+* Population estimates data
-  * Data provided for 2000-2010 and 2010-2019
+  * Data provided for 2000-2010 (intercensal estimates) and 2010-2019 (vintage 2019)
-  * Includes restricted race category groups excluding "some other race"
+  * Has no "some other race" category
 * Modified Race Summary File (MRSF) data
   * Provided for 2000 and 2010
-  * Includes restricted race category groups excluding "some other race"
+  * Has no "some other race" category

 Raw, intermediate, and output data files are not pushed to GitHub, but are assumed to exist in the `/data` directory in the local repository.

-The raw formatted data for annual estimates and MRSF files are stored in `/data/raw`.
+The raw formatted data for annual population estimates and MRSF files are stored in `/data/raw`.
 Decennial data are obtained from NHGIS and stored in compressed extract files in `/data/extracts`.
 Code for generating these extracts is given in `/R/00_extract/data_extract.R`

 ## Processing pipeline